PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Whistle: Attached to your PFD.
 Sound carries much farther than your voice over water.

 Navigation: Compass and/or GPS.
 Your phone works until it doesn't.
 Understanding basic kayak navigation keeps you heading the right direction when fog rolls in unexpectedly.
+For technology recommendations, see our guide to the best kayaking apps for navigation and weather.

 What To Wear Kayaking?